r-morato/RMHL-Terraform/README.md

-# RMHL-Terraform: Roger Morato's Homelab Terraform Configurations
+# RMHL-Terraform

-This repository contains the Infrastructure as Code (IaC) definitions for Roger Morato's Homelab, managed using Terraform.
+This repository contains the Infrastructure as Code (IaC) definitions for my homelab, managed using Terraform.
 It defines and provisions the foundational virtual infrastructure within the homelab environment.

 ## Purpose

 The primary goal of this repository is to:

 * **Define Infrastructure Declaratively:** Specify the desired state of virtual machines (VMs), Linux Containers (LXCs), and related network/storage configurations on the Proxmox Virtual Environment using Terraform's HashiCorp Configuration Language (HCL).
-* **Automate Provisioning:** Enable consistent, repeatable, and automated deployment of homelab infrastructure resources.
+* **Automate Provisioning:** Enable consistent, repeatable, and automated deployment of homelab infrastxructure resources.
 * **Version Control:** Track all infrastructure changes, allowing for rollbacks and clear auditing of infrastructure evolution.
 * **Integration with Automation Tools:** Designed to be executed via Semaphore, providing a web-based interface for triggering Terraform runs and managing credentials.